Y0hn/RD/Necronomicon.md

-Ulthar = town where killing cat is horrible crime primordial Reptiles (indescriptable) = beings whose where worshiped by acient people of Nameless city heterogeneous
+Ulthar = town where killing cat is horrible crime primordial Reptiles (indescriptable) = beings whose where worshiped by acient people of Nameless city heterogeneous family of Martense = one Blue, one Brown eye closed off from society, after death Jan they became fiends Tempest Mountains = covered by primeval forest, loaction of Martense's Mansion
 ```
 ### Interesting Charakters
 ```
-Taran-Ish = high-priest of Sarnath, who foretold DOOM of Sarnath and died of fear Abdul Alhazred = mad arab who had visions of namess city Bokrug [The Great water-lizard] = god worshiped by beings of Ib Herbert West [Reanimator] = using some sullution to revive dead (killed by his own headless friend) Erich Zann = violist played horifing music keeping creaures of darkness away (wrote in French)
+Jan Martense = after experiencing world became autcast, killed by (probably) his own family Taran-Ish = high-priest of Sarnath, who foretold DOOM of Sarnath and died of fear Abdul Alhazred = mad arab who had visions of namess city Bokrug [The Great water-lizard] = god worshiped by beings of Ib Herbert West [Reanimator] = using some sullution to revive dead (killed by his own headless friend) Major Sir Eric Moreland Clapham-Lee = friend of H. West, reanimated as torso, has Vax head, created an Undead legion Erich Zann = violist played horifing music keeping creaures of darkness away (wrote in French)
 ```
 ### Interesting Quotes: